-Online fitness services such as Peloton and Daily Burn have become very popular, and now Apple wants in on the business.
-They will soon offer Apple Fitness+, the latest service for Apple users.
+Online fitness services such as Peloton and Daily Burn have become very popular, and now Apple wants its piece of the pie.
+The company now offers Apple Fitness+, a guided fitness video service that was originally aimed exclusively at Apple Watch owners, but which now can be used with nothing more than an iPhone.
 Fitness+ combines your Apple devices, videos, and collected exercise data to allow you to have satisfying workouts.

 This article will tell you all you need to know about Apple Fitness+.
 We’ll update it whenever there are new developments.

 Updated 10/20/22: With the release of iOS 16.1 on October 24, Fitness+ will no longer require an Apple Watch.

 With the release of iOS 16.1, you no longer need an Apple Watch to use Fitness+. iPhone users in any of the 21 countries in which Fitness+ is available can sign up right from the Fitness app (Fitness+ will be the center tab on the bottom).
 Once subscribed, you can run workouts on your iPhone, iPad, or Apple TV without an Apple Watch.
 You won’t get the same real-time data on screen as you would with an Apple Watch, and you don’t get the exclusive Watch features like Time to Walk, Time to Run, and Meditations, but you can still do workouts and even progress your Move ring with estimated calories.

 How do I sign up for Apple Fitness+?

 Apple Fitness+ launched on December 14, 2020, and requires iOS 14.3, iPadOS 14.3, and/or tvOS 14.3 or later to sign up and use Apple Fitness+.
 To use your Apple Watch, it needs to be on watchOS 7.2 or later.